Max Reger: Works

 Reger produced an enormous output in just over 25 years, nearly always in abstract forms.
 His work was well known in Germany during his lifetime.
 Many of his works are fugues or in variation form, including the Variations and Fugue on a Theme by Mozart based on the opening theme of Mozart's Piano Sonata in A major, K. 331.

 Reger wrote a large amount of music for organ, the most popular being the Benedictus from the collection Op.
 59 and his Fantasy and Fugue on BACH, Op.
 46. While a student under Hugo Riemann in Wiesbaden, Reger had already met the German organist, Karl Straube; their association as colleagues and friends began in 1898, with Straube premiering many of Reger's organ works, such as the Three chorale fantasias, Op.
 52.

 Reger recorded some of his works on the Welte Philharmonic organ, including excerpts from 52 Chorale Preludes, Op.
 67. He also composed various secular organ works, including the Introduction, Passacaglia and Fugue, Op.
 127. It was dedicated to Straube, who gave its first performance in 1913 to inaugurate the Wilhelm Sauer organ at the opening of the Breslau Centennial Hall.

 Reger was particularly attracted to the fugal form and created music in almost every genre, save for opera and the symphony (he did, however, compose a Sinfonietta, his Op.
 90).
 A similarly firm supporter of absolute music, he saw himself as being part of the tradition of Beethoven and Brahms.
 His work often combined the classical structures of these composers with the extended harmonies of Liszt and Wagner, to which he added the complex counterpoint of Bach.
 Reger's organ music, though also influenced by Liszt, was provoked by that tradition.

 Some of the works for solo string instruments turn up often on recordings, though less regularly in recitals.
 His solo piano and two-piano music places him as a successor to Brahms in the central German tradition.
-He pursued intensively Brahms's continuous development and free modulation, whilst being rooted in Bach-influenced polyphony.
+He intensively pursued Brahms's continuous development and free modulation, whilst being rooted in Bach-influenced polyphony.

 Reger was a prolific writer of vocal works, Lieder, works for mixed chorus, men's chorus and female chorus, and extended choral works with orchestra such as Der 100.
 Psalm and Requiem, a setting of a poem by Friedrich Hebbel, which Reger dedicated to the soldiers of World War I. He composed music to texts by poets such as Gabriele D'Annunzio, Otto Julius Bierbaum, Adelbert von Chamisso, Joseph von Eichendorff, Emanuel Geibel, Friedrich Hebbel, Nikolaus Lenau, Detlev von Liliencron, Friedrich Rückert and Ludwig Uhland.
 Reger assigned opus numbers to major works himself.

 His works could be considered retrospective as they followed classical and baroque compositional techniques such as fugue and continuo.
 The influence of the latter can be heard in his chamber works which are deeply reflective and unconventional.